Prakruthir12/Twitter_Sentiment-Analysis/README.md

 ## 📊 Data Collection (Live Twitter Scraping)

-Tweets used in this project are **scraped in real time from Twitter using the Twitter API** based on specific keywords or hashtags.
-The collected tweets are then **stored, preprocessed, and analyzed using NLP and machine learning techniques to classify their sentiment (positive, negative, or neutral)**.
+Tweets are collected **in real time from Twitter using the Twitter API** based on specific keywords or hashtags.
+The retrieved tweets are stored and processed before applying NLP techniques and machine learning models for sentiment classification.